colinccook/cv/README.markdown

  + Parameterise values.
 XSLT supports 'constants' as opposed to variables, but things like margin-padding, colours etc, could be put in there.
  + The header, whilst looks interesting on the unprinted document, looks very basic on the printed document as browsers don't show background colours when printing.
 Hacks are available to get around this.
  + Proper XML dates as opposed to hard coded strings?
+ + The 'click to delete' feature is a bit buggy, doesn't always delete when you click in the 'wrong' part of an element.
+ + Ensure everything is cross compatible
+ + Would be nice for the supercv-example.xml file to be cross compatible, even with IE (just to have an example)

 Donald F Duck?
 --------------